• Go to app

 Enjoy authentic British high tea, Photo Credit: Liana Dangerfield on Flickr

 An elegant café-restaurant on Piccadilly and one of the top restaurants in London, The Wolseley channels the glamour of 1920s Europe.
-Expect a mix of British and Continental dishes, and great afternoon tea.

-You’re just a 2-minute walk away from Green Park and The Ritz London, perfect for a relaxed afternoon out.
+If you want to explore the area, you’re just a 2-minute walk away from Green Park and The Ritz London, perfect for a relaxed afternoon out.

 11. Hawksmoor Seven Dials (Covent Garden)